Jersey Fresh Peach Pie

 Peel and cut peaches into ¼ inch slices (yields about 7 cups) into a large bowl and toss with the lemon juice and almond extract.
 Whisk the flour, sugar, cinnamon, nutmeg, and salt in another bowl.

 Stir the flour mixture into the peaches and mix well.

 After pouring the peaches into the pie curst, scatter with the pieces of butter.
 Roll out and cover the peaches with the top crust.
 Pierce with a fork in several places across the top crust.
 (Or if you want to do a lattice pie, weave the strips on the top of the pie.)
 Crimp and seal the edges to seal.
 Beat the egg with 1 teaspoon of water or milk, and brush the top of the pie and crust edge with egg mixture.

-Bake for 10 minutes, then lower the heat to 350 degrees and bake until the crust gets brown (about 40-50 minutes).
+Bake in the oven for 10 minutes, and then lower the heat to 350 degrees and bake until the crust gets brown (about 40-50 minutes).
 If the edges begin to brown too fast, cover it with strips of aluminum foil halfway through the baking time.

 Cool on a rack 30 minutes before cutting.